 Make checks or money orders payable to NC Dept of Public Instruction

 Dropping a Course

 Dropping a course – when a course is removed from a student’s schedule within the first 10 days of each semester.
 Tuition refunds (less the $100 registration fee) are eligible with drop deadline dates are on the NCVPS Calendar.
-The last day to drop Fall 2016 and Year-round 2016-17 enrollments is Monday, September 12, 2016
+The last day to drop Spring 2017 enrollments is Monday, February 6, 2017

 Withdrawing a course – is when a course is requested to be inactivated after day-10 of each semester.
 Refunds are not honored with withdrawals.
 NOTE: Withdrawals can be made anytime throughout a semester.

 For any further questions regarding the non-public registration process, contact Connie Joyner by email at email@example.com Phone: 919-218-7582.